 I have quite a collection of 35mm slides, stereoscopic slides, family albums and loose b&w photos.
 Some I’ve purchased, but most I have acquired through my dad, who is always on the lookout for interesting photos for me.
 Doris, my dad’s friend and former co-worker, gave me some very old albums many years ago that I really treasure.
 These contain tintypes, daguerreotypes, ambrotypes, carte de visite or CDVs (photographic calling cards), and cabinet cards dating back to the 1800s.
 One album even includes a post-mortem photo of a little girl, as well as beribboned locks of hair, calling cards and newspaper clippings!
 I also have a collection of more than 50 hand-colored lantern slides of various scenes and people from Cote d’Azur (French Riviera).
 I purchased those for $50 in an antique store near Skyline Drive when I moved here in 1985 from Texas.
 Another great find courtesy of my dad were four metal cabinets full of stereoscopic slides, all painstakingly labeled with minute details of where/when/what was photographed.
 The photographer was clearly a music lover (or perhaps a music teacher)—many of the travel images are of places where famous musicians were born, performed or buried.
 There are hundreds of images in each cabinet!

-I will share many of these images from my various collections in the coming year.
+I will share many of these images from my various collections sporadically as time permits.
 Enjoy!

 Take a moment and visit my other blogs: